FancyPixel/fancypixel.github.io/source/_posts/2015-05-23-apis-with-rails-render-json-the-simple-way.markdown

 end
 ~~~

+What you've seen so far is a simple example of what it's possibile to do with the tools we already have at hand and mainly wants to be an idea for those wo are constantly looking for the best performances and simplicity.

+We got to the end and I hope to not have bored you, but if you come to read up here maybe so :)
+What you have seen today may or may not be liked, but I personally find it a surely performant system that offers pure modularity, extensibility and code reuse.

+---IT
+Questo è solo un semplice esempio di quello che è possibile fare con gli strumenti che abbiamo già in mano e vuole essere soprattutto un'idea per chi è alla costante ricerca della massima performance e semplicità.

 Siamo arrivati alla fine, spero di non avervi annoiato, ma se siete arrivati a leggere fino a qui forse è così 😊
 Quello che avete visto oggi può o meno piacere, ma personalmente lo trovo un sistema che magari non è super elegante, ma è sicuramente performante e offre una grandissima modularità, estendibilità e riuso.
+---

 Feel free to leave a comment, we’d really love to hear your feedback.